fbacchella/ovirtcmd/README.md

 Some command that take a import number of arguments like ``ovcmd vm create`` can take a template as an argument.

 A template is a yaml file that provides many settings, they usually duplicate command line settings, but they can be smarter too.
-A template can used variabes written as ${variable_name}.
+A template can used variables written as ${variable_name}.

 To use a template, give the argument ``-T template_file`` to the file and each variables is declared